 Let’s face it: There’s nothing better than perfection.
 The reassurance and comfort we gain from knowing that something we did, or have, is the absolute best is an unparalleled feeling.
-Unfortunately, though, perfection is very rare—even in something as brilliant as a diamond.
+Unfortunately, though, perfection is very rare—even in something as brilliant as a diamond gemstone set in a beautiful engagement ring or in a set of wedding bands.

 The process by which diamonds are created is chaotic.
 The earth spends hundreds, if not thousands of years, refining coal until it’s made perfect.
 Through immense pressure and over an extended period, the carbon within the earth is transformed into a glittering gem.